How to Migrate WordPress Users from One WordPress Site to Another

 It's possible to change this behavior and keep the old ID by using custom code and our API.
 Please see Keep old IDs when migrating users or customers.
-This is only an attempt and if the ID is already used, a new user ID will be generated instead.
+This is only an attempt, and if the ID is already used, a new user ID will be generated instead.

 Scheduling A WordPress Users Migration

-With WP All Export and WP All Import, you can set up both the export and the import process to occur regularly at a scheduled time.
+You can set up both the export and the import process to occur regularly at a scheduled time.
 Since you're scheduling the whole migration, you should set it up so that the export finishes before the import starts.
 The following scheduling options are available:

 - Cron jobs.
 See Manual Scheduling.